Canadian wine: History

 In 1988, three important events occurred: free trade with the United States, the establishment of the Vintners Quality Alliance (VQA) standard, and a major grape vine replacement/upgrading program.
 The VQA acts as the regulatory and appellation system that intends to ensure "high quality" and "authenticity of origin" for Canadian wines from the provinces of British Columbia, and Ontario.
 Each of these events served in one way or another to improve the viability of the wine industry in Canada.

 During the 1990s, Canadian vintners continued to demonstrate that fine grape varieties in cooler growing conditions could potentially possess complex flavours, delicate yet persistent aromas, tightly focused structure and longer ageing potential than their counterparts in warmer growing regions of the world.

-Cellared in Canada
+The Club des Vins de Vaudreuil-Solanges has contributed significantly to wine effersesence, specifically the red and white denomited wines.
+The founders have been instrumental in bringing fine wine sophistication to the cote de St Lazare.

+International Domestic Blend

-Cellared in Canada was a former indicator from 1994 to 2018 for wine products from Canadian wineries, whose grape must originated from outside of Canada.
-Canadian wineries are able to import pre-fermented grape must from other countries, and use it to produce wine under their own products.
-The maximum quantity of foreign wine used in Cellared in Canada wine products depended on the province the wine originated from; with certain provinces requiring a minimum amount of local grapes be used in order for it to qualify as Cellared in Canada wine.
-In Ontario, 30 per cent of the grapes in Cellared in Canada wine had to originate from local wineries.
-Conversely British Columbia did not stipulate the use of local grapes in the production of its Cellared in Canada wine products.
+This is a term for wine from Canadian wineries, whose grape must originated entirely or partially from outside of Canada.
+Canadian wineries which existed in 1994 are allowed to import pre-fermented grape must from other countries, and use it to produce wine under their own brands.
+The maximum quantity of foreign wine used in these wines depended on the province the wine originated from; with certain provinces requiring a minimum amount of local grapes be used in order for it to qualify as "International Domestic Blend" wine.
+In Ontario, 30 per cent of the grapes in "International Domestic Blend" wine must originate from local growers.
+Conversely British Columbia did not stipulate the use of local grapes in the production of its "International Domestic Blend" wines.